Skip to content

 Turtle Stealth 700 Headset connecting via both Bluetooth and USB receiver

 This model of headset has multiple ways it can connect to a user’s PC/Xbox.
 Inside the product’s packaging are a pair of USB receivers.
 One is to be connected to the user’s Xbox and one to the user’s PC.
-The user can then send audio to either reciever using the CrossPlay button on the side of the headset.
+The user can then send audio to either receiver using the CrossPlay button on the side of the headset.
 This system allows the user to quickly switch between listening to their Xbox or PC audio.

 The headset can also communicate to the PC/Xbox via traditional Bluetooth connectivity.
 This method does not allow one-button switching between devices.

-When my client and I investigated his Windows Audio Settings we found the headset was connected by both USB receiver and traditional bluetooth.
-We disabled the traditional bluetooth connection and changed settings so Windows would only connect via the USB receiver in the future.
+When my client and I investigated his Windows Audio Settings, we found the headset was connected by both USB receiver and traditional Bluetooth.
+We disabled the traditional Bluetooth connection and changed settings so Windows would only connect via the USB receiver in the future.

 No signal from Turtle Stealth 700 microphone in OBS